chinese-quartet/docs.chinese-quartet.org/docs/getting_started/request_omics_data.md

 OPTIONS:
-    -a, --api-server <api-server>      The api server address -k, --chunk_size <chunk_size>      The number ofinterval length of each concurrent request [default: '50m'] -c, --concurrency <concurrency>    The number of concurrency request [default: 10] --dns-timeout <dns-timeout>    DNS Timeout(seconds) of request [default: 10] -g, --guid <guid>                  The guid of the file you want to download, e.g. biominer.fudan-pgx/00006134-c655-
+    -a, --api-server <api-server>      The api server address -k, --chunk_size <chunk_size>      The number of interval length of each concurrent request [default: '50m'] -c, --concurrency <concurrency>    The number of concurrency request [default: 10] --dns-timeout <dns-timeout>    DNS Timeout(seconds) of request [default: 10] -g, --guid <guid>                  The guid of the file you want to download, e.g. biominer.fudan-pgx/00006134-c655-